Evaluation of anti-plasmodial, anti-pyretic and mean survival time of rodents treated with ethanolic extract of Enantia chlorantha stem bark

 Conclusion: The above results provide support for the traditional use of Enantia chlorantha stem bark in treating febrile illnesses such as malaria in Akwa Ibom state.
 This extract shows a lot of promise and is a good candidate for evaluation as a potential new drug for malaria and other febrile and inflammatory conditions.

-Augustine Ini Lawrence Bassey, Ette Okon Ettebong and Paul Alozie Nwafor.
+Augustine Ini Lawrence Bassey, Ette Okon Ettebong, Paul Alozie Nwafor.
 Evaluation of anti-plasmodial, anti-pyretic and mean survival time of rodents treated with ethanolic extract of Enantia chlorantha stem bark.
-Journal of Medicinal Plants Studies.
-2017; 5(5): 16-22.
+J Med Plants Stud 2017;5(5):16-22.